thatonesecguy/RCE-Scanner/README.md

 A python tool to scan for Remote Code Execution in PHP projects.

+It will help you to perform a quick source code review for php web applications and try to extract any unsafe functions on the project and print them out to you.

+![alt text](https://github.com/harshil-shah004/phpRCE-Scanner/blob/master/RCE-Scanner.png)

 Note : Runs only on Python3.x ...
 No support for Python2!

-![alt text](https://github.com/harshil-shah004/phpRCE-Scanner/blob/master/RCE-Scanner.png)

 # Installation
 `git clone https://github.com/harshil-shah004/phpRCE-Scanner.git`